Continuing Education Catalog

 Price: $19

-CRN: 10036
+CRN: 20023

 HOBBIES & SPECIAL INTERESTS

-Beginning & Intermediate Bridge NEW! (currently full; waitlisted)
+Beginning & Intermediate Bridge (currently full; waitlisted)

 Thursdays | 2 to 4 p.m. | SUNY Adirondack Saratoga

 This course offers beginning and intermediate bridge instruction, focusing on bidding and playing of hands.
 The course is guided by — but not limited to — duplicate-style bridge.
-Beginners and intermediate players will primarily play hands with players at a similar level.
+Beginners and intermediate players will primarily play hands with players at similar levels.
 Most learning will be play of the hands with guidance from the instructor.
+No previous experience is required.
+Beginning and intermediate players are welcome and will improve their play.

 Please note: Please identify your level of experience when registering.
 An optional bridge book will be suggested with information given at first class; the cost of the book is approximately $10.